FrancescoRac/Assignment2-RT1/README.md

 The following image show the nodes described above and the simulator:

 ![RT2](https://github.com/FrancescoRac/Assignment2-RT1/assets/93876265/91a4da99-aaa3-44b1-8633-901545081ad8)

+## Motion of the robot

+The robot can move in the environment which is an arena with obstacles (walls), the following scripts allow to the robot to reach the target point sent by the user, avoid obstacles and determine the robot actions based on the "change_state function".

+`go_to_point_service`: service which allows the robot to move toward the desired position sent by the user and check if the robot can reach it.

+`bug_as`: service that allow the user to determine the the robot's behavior by the state machine, which transitions between `go_to_point_service` and `wall_follow_service` states based on laser scan data and proximity to the goal.

+`wall_follow_service`: service which allows to the robot to don't hit the obstacles in the arena and turn in order to follow the walls and avoid them.

 ## How to run the code
 First of all you should have ROS installed, if you don't have please install ROS using the following link: